carlyh-micb/ADC-documentation/create_OCA_schema.md

 Read a [brief background in data schemas, and an introduction to the OCA schema](semantic_engine.md).

 ## OCA is expressed in JSON
 Overlays Capture Architecture is a machine-readable way to encode a schema expressed in the JSON scripting language.
-You can view the JSON file contents using a text editor such as Notepad in windows.
+You can view the JSON file contents using a text editor such as Notepad in Windows but since JSON files do not usually contain line breaks it is easier to read using a [JSON viewer](https://jsonformatter.curiousconcept.com/).

 Writing a schema in JSON is not very human-friendly, instead we will fill out the schema information in a template Excel spreadsheet.
 Then we upload this Excel sheet into the semantic engine OCA schema parser, and it will generate the OCA schema bundle.
 In the future as we develop the Semantic Engine, we can create easier ways to generate these OCA schemas, but in phase one of development we use the Excel template.